appvantageasia/starter-kit/docs/api.md

 -   the `resolvers` directory groups all resolvers for the schema
     -   mutations are grouped in the `mutations` directory
     -   queries are grouped in the `queries` directory
+    -   subscriptions are grouped in the `subscriptions` directory
     -   types and scalars are grouped in the `types` directory
 -   the GraphQL Context definitions and generation is in the `context.ts` file
 -   Common errors and helper will e in the `errors.ts` file